The Fourier Coefficients of a Metaplectic Eisenstein Distribution on the Double Cover of SL$(3)$ over $\mathbb{Q}$: Introduction

 \section{Introduction}

 The study of metaplectic Eisenstein series goes back at least to Maass \cite{M37} who computed the Fourier expansion of half-integral weight Eisenstein series and found quadratic Dirichlet series among the non-degenerate coefficients.
-Kubota \cite{K69}, inspired by the works of Hecke \cite{H23}, Selberg \cite{S62}, and Weil \cite{W64}, took the next step by computing the Fourier coefficients of an Eisenstein series on the $n$-fold cover of GL$(2)$ over a field containing the $2n$-th roots of unity.
+Kubota \cite{K69}, inspired by the works of Hecke \cite{H23}, Selberg \cite{S62}, and Weil \cite{W64}, took the next step by computing the Fourier coefficients of an Eisenstein series on the $n$-fold cover of GL$(2)$ over a number field containing the $2n$-th roots of unity.
 Using the Fourier expansion Kubota was able to study the automorphic residues of the metaplectic Eisenstein series.
 In the case of the double cover of GL$(2)$ the Jacobi $\theta$-function is such a residue.
 Subsequent works continued to include the hypothesis that the base field contains the $2n$-th roots of unity.
 (The construction of $n$-fold covering groups requires the base field to contain the $n$-th roots of unity.)
-Kazhdan-Patterson \cite{KP84} developed a general theory of automorphic forms on $n$-fold covers of GL$(r+1)$, computed the Fourier coefficients of metaplectic Eisenstein series, and studied their residues.
+Kazhdan-Patterson \cite{KP84} developed a general theory of automorphic forms on $n$-fold covers of GL$(r+1)$.
+Their work includes a computation of the Fourier coefficients of metaplectic Eisenstein series and a study of their residues.
 Brubaker-Bump-Friedberg-Hoffstein \cite{BBFH07} and Brubaker-Bump-Friedberg \cite{BBF11} provided a combinatorial description of the non-degenerate Fourier coefficients of Eisenstein series on an $n$-fold cover of GL$(r+1)$.
-However, certain arithmetic applications require working over $\mathbb{Q}$.
+However, the double cover exists over $\mathbb{Q}$ and thus it is natural to try to extend the results of the above authors to this case.

+This paper represents a modest step toward bridging the gap between our understanding of Eisenstein series on $n$-fold covers over number fields containing the $2n$-th roots of unity and those over number fields containing only the $n$-th roots of unity.
+Specifically, we use the results established in \cite{K18} to derive explicit formulas for the Fourier coefficients of a minimal parabolic Eisenstein series on the double cover of SL$(3)$ over $\mathbb{Q}$, as opposed to a number field containing $\mathbb{Q}(i)$.
+These explicit formulas provide a means to study the poles of the Eisenstein series and its residual representations, a point we will return to momentarily.